ugo-emekauwa/cisco-imm-automation-tools/src/deployment_tools/ucs_domain_deployment_tool/README.md

 - Quickly restore UCS Domain Profile and Policy configurations as part of your on-prem Intersight backup solution.

+- Optionally, import into other Python programs or scripts to use the many included functions for easy integration.

 - Supported with Intersight SaaS, Connected Virtual Appliance, and Private Virtual Appliance.

 ## Prerequisites